jronallo/iiif-workshop/workshop/image/parameters.md

 ## Base URI

 The base URI includes only the scheme, server, prefix (optional), and identifier.
 The server and prefix are going to be institution specific.
+The server and prefix make the whole base URI a globally unique identifier.

 <div class="alert">{scheme}://{server}{/prefix}/{identifier}</div>